-You can use this method with all sizes from stock tank to 5-gallon bucket.
-First just find an old leaky stock tank and place a slightly smaller Rubbermaid type stock tank inside.
-Then insulate the space in between the two troughs with whatever insulating material you can find.
-Insulation or Styrofoam work the best, but dirt, straw, or hay chaff work too.
-Paired with a partial cover, this generally keeps a large tank from freezing over for a long period of freezing weather.
-Read a longer tutorial on this trough insulation method.
+You can use this method with all sizes, from giant stock tank to 5-gallon bucket.
+First, find an old leaky stock tank and then place a slightly smaller stock tank inside it.
+Neck, insulate the space between the two troughs with whatever insulating material you can find (fiber or foam insulation works best, but dirt, straw, or hay chaff provide some insulation) Paired with a partial cover, this generally keeps a large tank from freezing over for a long period of freezing weather.
+Click here to read a longer tutorial on this trough insulation method.

 5. Don’t Just Break Ice, Remove it

-When winter chores include breaking the ice in troughs and buckets, water will stay thawed longer if you remove the frozen chunks of ice from the stock tank.
-Removing ice instead of just breaking it, and then refilling the tank with water above freezing will help extend the amount of time until the tank freezes over again.
+When winter chores include breaking ice in partially frozen water troughs and buckets, water will stay thawed longer if you remove the frozen chunks of ice from the stock tank.
+Removing ice pieces and then refilling the tank with water above freezing will help extend the amount of time until the tank freezes over again.

 In a pinch, harness the power of manure!
 During the worst of our electricity-outage-causing winter storms, we’d

-- Grab a muck bucket and fill it with fresh manure.
+- Fill a muck bucket with fresh manure.

 - Put a water bucket on top of the manure, inside the muck bucket,

 - Stuff straw in between the walls of the muck bucket and the bucket

-In 2007, and again in 2008, massive ice storms hit Southwest Missouri, leaving trees and power lines covered in up to 1.5 inches of ice and cutting off electricity to rural areas for weeks.
-During those winters, nature forced us to learn lot of tricks for winter horsekeeping without electricity.
+In 2007, and again in 2008, massive ice storms hit Southwest Missouri, leaving trees and power lines covered in up to 2 inches of ice and cutting off electricity to rural areas for weeks.
+During those winters, nature forced us to learn a lot of tricks for winter horse care without electricity.

 Today I’m going to share some electricity-less winter hacks with you.
 Whether you are preparing for disaster, reducing reliance on electricity on a homestead, making a DIY bucket heater, or just seeking ways to deal with unseasonably cold weather for your climate, keeping buckets thawed without electricity is possible.
-If you are without electricity (by disaster or by choice) keep reading for 6 methods to keep your horse’s water thawed in freezing temperatures without the use of a heater.
+If you are without electricity (by disaster or by choice) these 6 methods to keep your horse’s water thawed in freezing temperatures without the use of a heater can help.